luxonis/depthai-hardware/BW1098OBC_DepthAI_USB3C/Mechanical/README.md

-Below is a quick summary of the mechanical files available:
+Below is a quick summary of the mechanical files available for the BW1098OBC.
+We will be adding the aluminum case when this design is complete.

 ### Go-Pro Bracket: